bgruening/wilson-app/Readme2.md

 WIlsON can be tested on our [official demonstration server](http://loosolab.mpi-bn.mpg.de/apps/wilson/).

-Usage instructions can be found in the extensive [documentation](https://github.molgen.mpg.de/loosolab/wilson-apps/wiki).

 The underlying WIlsON R package can be downloaded [here](https://github.molgen.mpg.de/loosolab/wilson).

 Please make sure to check our other projects at [loosolab](http://loosolab.mpi-bn.mpg.de/).